Rational points of bounded height and the Weil restriction: Introduction

 \begin{theorem} Let $E\subset F$ be number fields and let $X \subset \PP^n$ be a non-singular complete intersection of $m$ hypersurfaces over $F$ each of the same degree $r$.
 Suppose that and $X(\Adele_F) \neq \emptyset$.
 Let $H$ be the height function (\ref{eq:height}) on $X$.
 Then Manin's conjecture (\ref{conj:2}) with Peyre's constant holds for $\Res X$ with respect to $\Res H$. \end{theorem} We are in fact able to handle more general height functions than (\ref{eq:height}), namely we allow arbitrary norms at the archimedean places, rather than simply the maximum norm (see Section \ref{Sec:CI} for a precise statement).
 The varieties $\Res X$ occurring in Theorem \ref{thm:CI_Weil} are complete intersections in the Weil restriction $\Res \PP^n$ of projective space.
-This result therefore follows the philosophy emphasised in \cite{Pey01}, namely that of studying Manin's conjecture for complete intersections inside arbitrary Fano varieties, rather than simply complete intersections in the usual projective space.
+This result therefore follows the philosophy emphasised in \cite{Pey01}, namely that of studying Manin's conjecture for complete intersections inside arbitrary Fano varieties, rather than just complete intersections in the usual projective space.
 In \cite{Ski97}, Skinner used the circle method to prove that weak approximation holds for the complete intersections $X$ occurring in Theorem \ref{thm:CI_Weil}, by counting rational points in certain ``boxes''.
 Skinner's boxes are quite different however from the regions cut out by height functions, with the outcome being that Skinner's main theorem does not directly imply Manin's conjecture.
-In order to prove Theorem \ref{thm:CI_Weil}, we fill this gap in the literature by showing that Skinner's result may indeed be used to prove Manin's conjecture for such complete intersections.
+In order to prove Theorem \ref{thm:CI_Weil}, we show that Skinner's result may indeed be used to prove Manin's conjecture for such complete intersections.
 Our proof proceeds by covering the region of interest with Skinner's boxes and then applying his result to each such box.
-Other new cases of Manin's conjecture may be obtained by applying Theorem \ref{thm:Main} to the del Pezzo surfaces over imaginary quadratic fields recently considered by Derenthal and Frei \cite{DF13a}, \cite{DF13b}, \cite{DF13c}.
+Other new cases of Manin's conjecture may be obtained by applying Theorem \ref{thm:Main} to the del Pezzo surfaces over number fields recently considered in \cite{DF13a}, \cite{DF13b}, \cite{DF14} and \cite{FP13}.

 As we have already noted, Manin's conjecture (\ref{conj:2}) is not true in general and a family of counterexamples was constructed in \cite{BT96}.
 However these counterexamples were only constructed over those number fields which contain $\QQ(\sqrt{-3})$, in particular the existence of counterexamples over $\QQ$ was left open.
 In Section \ref{Sec:counterexample} we apply the Weil restriction to the construction of \cite{BT96} to produce counterexamples to Manin's conjecture (\ref{conj:2}) over \emph{any} number field.